exercism/docs/building/tooling/analyzers/interface.md

   position by public acceptance or market forces.
 Unofficial customs that are widely accepted.

-In other words, if a nearly all developers (non-hobyists) who write code in a certain language have established certain rules, these rules are a **de facto standard** and become idiomatic use.
-Example: **Ruby** uses 2 space identation.
+In other words, if a nearly all developers (non-hobbyists) who write code in a certain language have established certain rules, these rules are a **de facto standard** and become idiomatic use.
+Example: **Ruby** uses 2 space indentation.

 Some rules are language features, even if they are not documented well.
 These language features are part of "idiomatic rules" and not stylistic choices.
 Example: **Ruby**'s MRI treats variables named `_` differently.

-Finally there are rules that are pure preferences, even though they might be adopted by large bodies such as organisations and corporations.
+Finally there are rules that are pure preferences, even though they might be adopted by large bodies such as organizations and corporations.
 These rules are usually part of _competing_ standards.
-Exercism does not favour one over another.
+Exercism does not favor one over another.
 Example: **TypeScript** has a linter `tslint` (or `eslint` + plugin) which is maintained by a company that is not Microsoft.
 It competes with other linters such as `xo`.
 Most of the rules are not language features or idiomatic